 Did you know there were rules to tidying up and decluttering your life?

-I had no idea until I read Marie Kondo’s book a few years ago.
+I read Marie Kondo’s book a few years ago.
 Her book is called: The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing.
 She encourages you to keep the things that bring you joy and discard the rest.

 Even if you haven’t read this book, you may have heard about her new Netflix show, “Tidying Up With Marie Kondo“.
 Ever since her show came out I have seen people all over social media getting rid of all the things.